dmitry575/TranslateViaWeb/README.md

 # TranslateViaWeb
-It is example how to use Selenium for translate list of files.
+It is example how to use Selenium for translate many files.
-For transalting using different web services:
+For transalting using follow web services:

 * https://www.bing.com
 * https://www.deepl.com
 * https://www.m-translate.by